a-ads/blog/content/blog/2018-10-04-advertise-with-a-ads.md

 # Relevant traffic

 In A-ADS you get to choose the ad units straight from the publishers.
-We have traffic from various sources, significant share of it is bitcoin or cryptocurrency-related.
+We have traffic from various sources, a significant share of it is bitcoin or cryptocurrency-related.
 We also feature traffic from other categories that you can explore in our [catalog](https://a-ads.com/catalog).

 # Pay as much as you like